 (iii) Developer Availability: Every brilliant idea deserves equally brilliant developers who can transform it into a software masterpiece.
 You need to find out a bunch of experienced and skilled resources who have a knack for the chosen technology.
 Their experience will not only add value to your product but also deliver you with quality solutions in appropriate time.

 (iv) Easy to Test: A software product is not a single line of code.
 Therefore, bugs are inevitable.
 Delivering a hundred percent bug-free code is a myth, but the one that has a minimum of glitches requires a lot of time and efforts.
 Therefore, choose a technology stack that is testing-friendly.
-Thanks to technical advancements, we can also opt for technology stack that operates on the test-driven approach.
-This methodwith considers testing prior to development thus ensuring high code quality while speeding up the process.
+Thanks to technical advancements, we can also opt for a technology stack that operates on the test-driven approach.
+This method considers testing prior to development thus ensuring high code quality while speeding up the process.

 2: Long-term Code Maintainability

 Code maintainability depends on various features including the codebase.
-If the code is lengthy and full of complicated sets of lines, the developers’ valuable time will go consumed in understanding the code and processing it.
+If the code is lengthy and full of complicated sets of lines, the developers’ valuable time will go consumed by understanding the code and processing it.
 On the other hand, if the code is too short, the correct debugging is an impossible task.
 Therefore, choosing a technology stack that uses short feature-specific codes which can be maintained easily and are reusable will prove to be an asset.

 It is not only essential to deliver the world with best-in-class solutions.
 Keeping abreast with latest advancements in technology is equally important to make sure that your product is popular in the market.
-Will your product be able to stand out its competitors in future?
+Will your product be able to stand out its competitors in the future?
 This question can be easily answered by selecting a technology stack that is not expected to lose it’s edge very soon as it would eventually cause resources to lose their interest in it.
-Not only this, you will also fall short of advanced tools to add features to the product.
+Not only this, but you will also fall short of advanced tools to add features to the product.

 Digitalization has accompanied many challenges besides its advantages.
 One such threat is the challenge to security.
-Cyber attacks, cybercrimes, and similar terms have been gaining popularity since almost two decades.
+Cyber attacks, cybercrimes, and similar terms have been gaining popularity for almost two decades.
 Businesses are continually running under the risk of data breaches.
 This challenge demands to be addressed with high efficiency and expertise.
 Hence, while choosing the technology stack for your project ensure that the language you use supports and has a provision for security measures and features.

 This is one of the features that needs utmost care if you have future goals related to your project.
 You can look forward to vertical growth focusing on more programs and processors.
 Additionally, you can also include or choose horizontal growth that caters to running your application on multiple machines simultaneously.
 No matter what is your goal, it can be achieved by a robust code and a strong foundation of technology.
 Make sure you choose a technology stack that has immense scope for accommodating growth without unexpected collapse.